 Preparing for Surgery

 You play a major role in helping your surgical procedure at Pella Regional Health Center flow as smoothly as possible.
-Be sure to ask any questions about surgery during your preoperative interview.
+Be sure to ask any questions about surgery during your appointment.

 One Month to One Week Before Surgery

-Then, keep yourself as healthy as you can while you prepare for your scheduled surgery.
+Focus on staying healthy as you prepare for your scheduled surgery.
 Contact your surgeon’s office right away if you develop a cold, persistent cough, fever or any other health-related issue.
-Your surgeon’s office will notify you if your surgical appointment needs to be canceled or rescheduled so you can recover.

 Medications and Supplements